 - Why it is: This could be your entrance into the workforce, so no matter what the job, make this interview matter!

 - How to Succeed: Maintain your motivation and optimism, and always project a professional demeanor.
 Perform sufficient research about the company and industry that you are attempting to enter so you come prepared with facts and figures.
 Additionally, you should ask the recruiter the time frame that you may expect to hear from them, especially if you've been interviewed and are not receiving call backs.

 - What it is: A group of people sit and evaluate you by asking you pertinent questions.
 This can be incredibly intimidating because oftentimes these people are key decision makers in the company.

 - Why it is: The interview tests your ability to work under pressure.
-If you are able to succeed at one of these interview types, you have very strong character.
+If you can succeed at this type of interview, you are strong in character.

-- How to Succeed: Get your information about who you are meeting with and where in advance.
-Just knowing all this ahead of time will make you feel more prepared and help you to relax because you have an idea of what to expect.
-During the meeting make plenty of eye contact, address the panel by their names, and pay equal attention to every panel member.
+- How to Succeed: In advance get the information about who you are meeting with and where the meeting will be located.
+Just knowing all this ahead of time will make you feel better prepared and will help you to relax because you will know what to expect.
+During the meeting, make plenty of eye contact, address the panel by their names, and pay equal attention to each panel member.
 Also, feel free to ask questions, this shows confidence and that you care about what you are discussing.
 Afterward, send a personalized thank-you letter to each of the panelists.

 - Job Fair Interviews

 - What it is: This is self-explanatory, there will be instances in your life where you may attend job fairs and you must know how to act professionally amongst your colleagues.
 There will be an extremely short time frame of perhaps 10 minutes, so you must know how to make a great impression quickly.

 - How to Succeed: Act as though this is a full-blown interview with your appearance and professionalism.
 Many candidates make the mistake of treating this too casually, but you could stand out if you act as formally as you would during a formal interview.